Questions and answers #519

 What is the approximate cost of new procedure (in case you have data available)?
 That would facilitate the analysis based on Finnish data.

-#2 Updated by Lilija Tararina over 2 years ago
+#2 Updated by Lilija Tararina about 3 years ago

 About case 519.